-- 1. GHG emission data are presented in terms of carbon dioxide equivalent and are based on, but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "Sustainability Report 2021" published by CLP Holdings Limited, "2021 Sustainability Report" published by HK Electric Investment Limited, "2021 Sustainability Report" published by Companhia de Electricidade de Macau, the "2019 China regional power grid baseline emission factor (中國區域電網基準線排放因子)" published by the Ministry of Ecology and Environment of the PRC (CM method: 50/50 average of OM & BM), and "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange. - 2.
-The Group had 903 employees as at 31 March 2022 (31 March 2021: 90).
+- 1. GHG emission data are presented in terms of carbon dioxide equivalent and are based on, but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "Sustainability Report 2022" published by CLP Holdings Limited, "2022 Sustainability Report" published by HK Electric Investment Limited, "2021 Sustainability Report" published by Companhia de Electricidade de Macau, the "2019 China regional power grid baseline emission factor (中國區域電網基準線排放因子)" published by the Ministry of Ecology and Environment of the PRC (CM method: 50/50 average of OM & BM), "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange and "Sustainability Report 2021" published by Tenaga Nasional Berhad. - 2.
+The Group had 984 employees as at 31 March 2023 (as at 31 March 2022: 903).
 The data will be used for calculating other intensity data. - 3.
-The Group's total floor area in FY2022 was approximately 4,482.30 m2 (FY2021: 805.47 m2).
+The Group's total floor area in FY2023 was approximately 5,443.68 m2 (FY2022: 4,482.30 m2).
 The data will also be used for calculating other intensity data. - 4.
-The Group's revenue was approximately HK\$682.2 million for FY2022 (FY2021: HK\$533.9 million).
+The Group's revenue was approximately HK\$886.5 million for FY2023 (FY2022: HK\$682.2 million).
 The data will also be used for calculating other intensity data.